Port of Calais

-The Port of Calais in northern France is the fourth largest port in France and the largest for passenger traffic.
+The Port of Calais in northern France is the country's fourth largest port and the largest for passenger traffic.
 It accounts for more than a third of economic activity in the town of Calais.

 Background

 The Port of Calais was the first cable ship port in Europe and is the fourth largest port in France and the largest for passenger traffic.

 After the Treaty of Le Touquet was signed by France and the UK on 4 February 2003, juxtaposed controls were established in the port.
 Passengers travelling from the port to Dover, UK go through French exit checks (conducted by the French Border Police and French Customs) as well as UK immigration entry checks (by the UK Border Force) before embarkation.
 UK Border Force officers have the power to arrest and detain individuals in the immigration control zone in the port.
 Customs checks remain unaffected by the Treaty.
 Therefore, on arrival in Dover, travellers might still be stopped by UK Border Force customs officers for a customs inspection.